Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Results

 Figure~\ref{fig:gamma_no_TL} demonstrates that the statistical behavior of the gKS equation depends sensitively on $\gamma$ in the small-$\gamma$ regime.
 We therefore ask if transfer learning can capture substantial changes in statistical behavior as $\gamma$ varies.
 To address this question, we performed the following experiment.
-We started with an untrained ESN and first trained it using $20$ trajectories from the $\gamma = 0$ regime.
-We then updated the training using a small amount of TL data from the $\gamma = 0.1$ regime at transfer learning rate $\alpha = 0.005$.
+We started with an untrained ESN and first trained it using $20$ trajectories (each of length $T=10000$) from the $L=43$ and $\gamma = 0$ regime.
+We then updated the training using some TL data from the $\gamma = 0.1$ regime at transfer learning rate $\alpha = 0.005$.
+After the training update, we predicted the power spectrum of the gKS equation for $\gamma = 0.1$.

-The result of this experiment is shown in Figure~\ref{fig:gamma_with_TL} (left).
-The blue curve shows the ground truth, namely the power spectrum in the $\gamma = 0.1$ regime obtained by averaging over the $10$ trajectories from the $\gamma = 0.1$ regime used for prediction.
+The result of this experiment is shown in Figure~\ref{fig:gamma_with_TL}.
+The blue curve shows the ground truth, namely the power spectrum in the $\gamma = 0.1$ regime obtained by averaging over the $10$ DNS trajectories (each of length $T=10000$) from the $\gamma = 0.1$ regime used for prediction.
 Using a transfer learning level of only $10\%$ ($2$ trajectories) produces an accurate ESN prediction of the power spectrum (green curve).
-For reference, the yellow curve shows the ESN-based prediction of the power spectrum when the ESN is trained only on $20$ trajectories from the $\gamma = 0$ regime.
-Importantly, the accurate TL-based prediction of the power spectrum is valid over long timescales.
-By contrast, single-orbit predictions in the $\gamma = 0.1$ regime based on transfer learning are valid for shorter timescales~\cite[Section~5.1.1]{shahalam2024}.
+For reference, the yellow curve shows the ESN-based prediction of the power spectrum when the ESN is trained only on $20$ trajectories from the $\gamma = 0$ regime (no transfer learning).
+See Table~\ref{tab:error_gKS_TL} \revisiontwo{and Figure~\ref{fig:scatterplot_gamma}} for relative error~\eqref{e:relative_error} as a function of wavenumber.
+Importantly, the TL-enhanced ESN can continue to accurately predict the power spectrum over long timescales.
+By contrast, single-orbit predictions in the $\gamma = 0.1$ regime based on transfer learning are valid for much shorter timescales~\cite[Section~5.1.1]{shahalam2024}.